 Looking for ways to protect yourself from Covid-19?You're in luck!
 Masks can capture viruses and Covid-19.
 Read about how masks capture viruses here.

 Use this N99 mask to protect yourself from air pollution, viruses, bacteria and more.
-We ran tests in a lab in Mumbai, and found it captures over 99% of PM2.5 air pollution.
+We ran tests in a lab in Mumbai, India and found it captures over 99% of PM2.5 air pollution.
 This N99 mask scored as one of the most effective, lowest cost masks on the market.
 Choose this mask to protect yourself from air pollution including PM2.5, viruses, bacteria and pollen.

 Learn more about N99 masks